openMF/mifos-gazelle/docs/MIFOSX.md

 | Health | `GET /credit-bureaus` |
 | Database | `creditbureau` on the shared PostgreSQL |

-Gazelle runs it with `CDC_MOCK_ENABLED=true` — the default bureau target is Círculo de Crédito, and no real bureau credentials are configured.
+Gazelle runs it with `CDC_MOCK_ENABLED=true` — the default bureau target is Círculo de Crédito (a Mexican bureau) and no real credentials are configured, so instead of calling a live bureau it returns a mock report built from the requested client's real Fineract data (name, RFC) plus a sample score and account.
+It reads client data from the Fineract tenant named by `FINERACT_TENANT_IDENTIFIER` (default `greenbank`, which carries the demo clients).
 Two initContainers gate startup: `ensure-creditbureau-db` creates the database if it does not exist, and `wait-for-fineract` blocks until the core API answers.

 **Using it.** List the configured bureaus — an empty array on a fresh deploy, since none are registered yet:

 ```bash
 curl http://credit-bureau.<GAZELLE_DOMAIN>/credit-bureaus
 ```

+For an end-to-end demo — register a bureau, fetch a demo client, and pull a mock report — run `./src/utils/demo-credit-bureau.sh`.
+It prints a readable summary: the client's name, a bureau score, and a sample account.
+Pass `-i <client_id>` to report on a different client.

 Two things worth knowing.
 Health probes hit `GET /credit-bureaus` rather than `/actuator/health`, because Jersey is mapped at `/*` and shadows the actuator endpoints — `/actuator/*` returns 404.
 That endpoint needs no auth (only `/api/**` is authenticated) and touches the database, so it is a genuine readiness signal.
 And `MIFOS_SECURITY_ENCRYPTION_KEY` has no default: the application will not start without it.